William Bolding Monement: Career

 In 1883 he failed to defend his Norwich Open title losing in the challenge round to his brother.
 The same year he competed at the Leicester Lawn Tennis Club Tournament. but exited early in defeat to Charles Walder Grinstead.
-In 1885 he reached the final of the Rainthorpe Hall tournament, but again lost to his brother.
+In 1885 he reached the final of the Rainthorpe Hall Open tournament, but again lost to his brother.
 In 1892 he played and won his final tournament and title at Baron's Hall, Fakenham, Norfolk.

 Personal life

 William Bolding Monement was a landowner from King's Lynne in Norfolk, England.
 In 1899 he inherited the Weybourne Estate from his uncle William Johnson Jennis Bolding a landowner, artist and noted photographer.
 In 1925 when he died the estate passed to his brother Francis William Monement.